Personal brands are having a moment. But what does that actually mean, and why you should care about building one?

 While we can’t always control how people perceive us, it’s important to have a vision for who we are and what we stand for.
 Only then can we work hard to make this come to life in our words and actions so that others perceive us this way.
 By making sure people see you the way you want to be seen, you're bettering your career for the long-term.

 From the get-go, this may be too broad of a topic, so start with these three questions: who do you want to be?
 What do you stand for?
-When someone talks about you (go back and think on our scenario) how do they describe you?
+When someone talks about you (go back and think about our scenario) how do they describe you?
 This is the first step in personal branding; you don't need to be a brand expert to answer these questions.
 For now, focus on simple answers that feel true to you.
 In order to build your personal brand (whether it's your business brand or just for social media), you need to have a strong foundation.
 These questions provide that foundation.

 Pro Tip: I encourage individual clients and groups I run personal branding workshops for to put this to paper — there’s tremendous power in writing something out!

-Jump start your brand process by determining what qualities define you — both as a job seeker and as a human being.
+Jumpstart your brand process by determining what qualities define you — both as a job seeker and as a human being.
 Start with a few adjectives (ideally three to five) that you want to be associated with.
 Not sure where to start?
 Go back to the earlier scenario; what are the words you’d want someone to use to describe you?

 Now, think of how to put that into a short sentence or two.
 Let’s say you choose authentic, results-driven, people-focused and fun.
 If you want to make this into a short statement it might read: I am an authentic, data-driven people champion who values fun and humor.